TNolan01/tommy1/README.md

 **Inspiration**

-<p>This page would form part of the larger marketing strategy, the page is essentially and image gallery which is built using BaguetteBox which is a JavaScript library, that generates a lightbox with animated and responsive images.
-There are currently nine images in the gallery but this would be expanded.</p>
+<p>This page would form part of the larger marketing strategy, the page is essentially and image gallery which is built using BaguetteBox which is a JavaScript library, this generates a lightbox with animated and responsive images.
+There are currently nine images in the gallery but this would be expanded. </p>
 <p>The images 'zoom on hover', as part of that function description text for each image is also displayed.
-If a user clicks on any image the image will occupy full screen.
-And exit control and left and right directional arrows will be shown.
-The user can now scroll through all the images in the gallery or exit back to grid display mode.</p>
+If a user clicks on any image the image will occupy full screen and an exit control and left and right directional arrows will be shown.
+The user can now scroll through all the images in the gallery or exit back to grid display mode. </p>

 **Products Page**

 <p>The product page will display a card for each product item matching the user selected category, the name of the category will be displayed at the top of the page.
-Below this to the left the number of products in this category will be displayed and on the right will be the 'Sort By' dropdown options box. </p>
+Below this to the left the number of products in this category will be displayed and, on the right will be the 'Sort By' dropdown options box. </p>
 <p>The users can sort the displayed products in the following ways:</p>
 <ul>
 <li>Price - low to high</li>